mcquardt/eth-todo-list/readme.md

 3. Initially questions arose about the meaning of the `public` keyword in solidity.
 Compare the `TodoList.sol` and the `Greeting.sol` contract. the state variables `dueDate` and `greeting` can be accessed.
 However In the `Greeting.sol` contract the `greeting` state variable is not declared public.
 The function `getGreeting` returns the value of it though via a predefined function.
 This is basically what the `public` keyword also does.
 It sets a getter function.
 - ToDO: Check how the abi of the `TodoList.sol` looks the getter and setter function should appear there somewhere (I think)

+## Moving forward with the `Todolist.sol` contract
+1. Creating the first `struct`.
+Structs are similar to classes in oop languages.
+2. Creating the first `mapping`.
+Mappings in solidity are similar to 'associative arrays' or hashes in different programming languages.
+A `mapping` creates key-value pairs which are stored on the blockchain